CopyleftCultivars/TinyLLamaFarmer/README.md

 make LLAMA_NATIVE=1
 ```

-## Part 2: Downloading the Gemma2B-NaturalFarmerV3 Model
+## Part 2: Downloading the llama-3.1-natural-farmer Model

-1. Go to Hugging Face Hub (https://huggingface.co/join) and sign in or create a free account.
+1. Go to Hugging Face Hub (https://huggingface.co/join) and sign in or create a free account
-2. Search for the model named "Copyleftcultivars/Gemma2B-NaturalFarmerV3"
-3. Click on the model name and navigate to the "Files & Versions" tab
+2. Navigate to "CopyleftCultivars/llama-3.1-natural-farmer-Q8_0-GGUF"
-4. Download the GGUF version of the model
+3. Download the GGUF model file

 If downloading directly through Termux:
 ```bash